awsdocs/amazon-ec2-user-guide/doc_source/using-regions-availability-zones.md

 ## Regions and endpoints<a name="using-regions-endpoints"></a>

 When you work with an instance using the command line interface or API actions, you must specify its Regional endpoint\.
-For more information about the Regions and endpoints for Amazon EC2, see [Amazon EC2 endpoints adn quotas](https://docs.aws.amazon.com/general/latest/gr/ec2-service.html) in the *Amazon Web Services General Reference*\.
+For more information about the Regions and endpoints for Amazon EC2, see [Amazon EC2 endpoints and quotas](https://docs.aws.amazon.com/general/latest/gr/ec2-service.html) in the *Amazon Web Services General Reference*\.

 For more information about endpoints and protocols in AWS GovCloud \(US\-West\), see [AWS GovCloud \(US\-West\) Endpoints](https://docs.aws.amazon.com/govcloud-us/latest/UserGuide/using-govcloud-endpoints.html) in the *AWS GovCloud \(US\) User Guide*\.